davimmt/study/CLF-C01.md

 * Route 53 has three main functions
   * Domain registration: let's you register domain names.
   * Domain name system service (DNS): translated friendly domain names into IP addresses.
 Responds to DNS queries using global network, wich reduces latency.
-  * Health checking: R53 sends automated requests over the internet to your application to verufy that it's reacheble, available and functional..
+  * Health checking: R53 sends automated requests over the internet to your application to verufy that it's reacheble, available and functional.

+* **CloudFront** is known as a content delivery network or a CDN.
+CDNs are locations that cache your content at what's known as edge locations that are located around the world.   * The benefit of using a CDN like CloudFront is that you allow your customers to get access to the content more quickly, and it also provides additional security.
+  * CloudFront it's a content delivery network.
+What that does is as a user goes to access that data is, it pulls that data from the origin, which is your source server, and loads it onto a CloudFront edge location that's closest to the user.

+* **Points of presence** are basically CloudFront edge locations.
+CloudFront edge locations provide fast access to content such as data, videos, applications, and APIs.
+The advantage is that it replicates that data to the various points that are in different places around the world to ensure that your customers don't experience a lot of latency when they try to access the data.

 ## SQL and NoSQL